International Studies: Citing Sources

 APA

-See the library guide, Manage Citations with Zotero, Mendeley, and EndNote, on how to use these tools.
+See the library guide, Manage Citations with Zotero, on how to use this tool.
 The Library provides workshops and support for Zotero.

 Selected Online Citation Guides